lmmentel/asetools/docs/source/dbguidelines.rst

     - 'relax', structure relaxation.
     - 'freq', frequency calculation.
     - 'relax,freq', both of the above in the same job.
+    - 'freq,thermo' for both frequency and thermochemistry calculation
     - 'neb', nudged elastic band calculation.
     - other string, if the above are insufficient.